 You get a higher star rating the better your reviews are – so if you make them detailed, precise and useful, you'll get more stars.

 This probably only works out at around $1 – $2 (80p – £1.60) per hour, so if you don't enjoy doing it, we wouldn't recommend it as an efficient way to make money.

-There are other paid survey sites out there which are probably more worthwhile.
+There are other paid survey sites out there that are probably more worthwhile.

 Earn money from friend referrals

 If you want to try and boost your Slicethepie profits, you can refer friends too.

 Unlike with most referral schemes, where you're given a one-off reward for referring someone, here you'll actually earn a 10% cut – or a 'slice of the pie' you might say – every time your referred friends write a review.
 You'll receive 20% during the first 60 days, and 10% after that.

 To find your link, just hit 'Refer a Friend' at the top of the screen.